Detailed guides to painful problems, treatments & moresitemap

 The scope of this article

-But this is about evidence and arguments for existence of pure psychogenic pain, occurring the perfect absence of any pathology or trauma of any kind.
+But this is about evidence and arguments for existence of pure psychogenic pain, occurring in the total absence of any pathology or trauma of any kind.
 I will only consider pain amplification and other kinds of psychosomatic illness only insofar as they inform this central question.

 The psychosomatic pain glossary